saulrichardson/solstice/src/injestion/README.md

 # Ingestion Module

-High-performance PDF processing system with ML-powered layout detection and intelligent text extraction.
+PDF processing system that converts documents into structured JSON using layout detection and text extraction.

 ## Overview

-The ingestion module is the document processing engine of Solstice, converting PDFs into structured, searchable documents for fact-checking and analysis.
-It employs state-of-the-art computer vision models (Detectron2) and advanced text processing algorithms to handle diverse document types.
+The ingestion module converts PDFs into structured documents for fact-checking.
+It uses Detectron2 for layout detection and PyMuPDF for text extraction.

-### Core Capabilities
+### Core Components

-- **ML-Based Layout Detection**: Uses pre-trained Detectron2 models for accurate region identification
+- **Layout Detection**: Detectron2 with pre-trained models (PubLayNet, PrimaLayout)
-- **Intelligent Text Extraction**: Context-aware text processing with medical term preservation
+- **Text Extraction**: PyMuPDF with OCR artifact correction
-- **Multi-Pipeline Architecture**: Specialized pipelines for different document types
+- **Two Pipelines**: Scientific (clinical documents) and Marketing (visual layouts)
-- **Reading Order Detection**: Advanced algorithms for multi-column and complex layouts
+- **Reading Order**: Column detection and vertical ordering
-- **Quality Assurance**: Built-in visualization and validation tools
+- **Output**: Structured JSON with text blocks and extracted figures

 ### Available Pipelines

-1. **Scientific Pipeline** (`scientific/`): Optimized for academic papers, clinical studies, and research documents
+1. **Scientific Pipeline** (`scientific/`): For clinical PDFs and research documents
-2. **Marketing Pipeline** (`marketing/`): Specialized for marketing materials with complex visual layouts
+2. **Marketing Pipeline** (`marketing/`): For marketing materials

 ## Architecture